 Inland transport infrastructure at regional level

-The highest density of railway lines can be found in the regions of Germany and Czechia.
+In 2019, the highest density of railway lines in EU were in the regions Berlin, Praha and Hamburg.

 This article presents recent data on the inland transport network of the European Union (EU), EFTA and candidate countries: motorways, railways and inland waterways.
 The evolution of the transport network is closely linked to the general development of the economy.
 This is particularly true for goods transport and, to a lesser extent, for passenger transport.

 The motorway network is especially dense in regions with urbanised areas.
-The most significant motorway expansion between 2008 and 2017 took place in regions of Spain, France, Romania and Hungary (see Figure 1).
+The most significant motorway expansion between 2010 and 2019 took place in regions of Romania, Czechia, Poland, Bulgaria, Denmark, Sweden, France, Hungary and Germany (see Figure 1).
 This reflects the general development programmes of the motorway network in these countries over the last decade.

 The densest motorway networks are located around key economic hubs

 Comparing the length of the motorways to the area of the regions gives a good picture of the motorway infrastructure and concentration within the EU.